Mar 8, 2024

 We can actually calculate the groundedness score for this case.
 We do have everything we need:

-• The context: The bereavement policy on Air Canada’s website
+• The context: The bereavement policy on Air Canada’s website.

-• The question: We don’t have the exact question but we can relatively safely assume that it must have been something like “I am traveling for bereavement, can I get reduced rates?”
+• The question: We don’t have the exact question, but we can relatively safely assume that it must have been something like, “I am traveling for bereavement, can I get reduced rates?”

-• The answer the chatbot gave (source): “Air Canada offers reduced bereavement fares if you need to travel because of an imminent death or a death in your immediate family…If you need to travel immediately or have already travelled and would like to submit your ticket for a reduced bereavement rate, kindly do so within 90 days of the date your ticket was issued by completing our Ticket Refund Application form.”
+“Air Canada offers reduced bereavement fares if you need to travel because of an imminent death or a death in your immediate family…If you need to travel immediately or have already travelled and would like to submit your ticket for a reduced bereavement rate, kindly do so within 90 days of the date your ticket was issued by completing our Ticket Refund Application form.”

 By inputting these three components into our ‘foresight’ LLM evaluation suite, we can assess the answer’s Groundedness and determine its score.